nikolame1991/Practice-test-bio/README.md

   - Contact page header is displayed
   - Profile image is visible
   - Introductory text is present and can be trimmed

 - ✅ Validates:
   - Input fields: name, last name, email, message
   - CAPTCHA checkbox (manual test/mocked)

-- ✅ Negative test:
+- ✅ Negative tests:
   - Incorrect email format
   - Empty fields
   - Broken selectors

-- 🔁 Setup and teardown logic included using `@BeforeTest`, `@AfterTest`, `@BeforeMethod`, `@AfterMethod`
+- 🔁 Setup and teardown logic included using TestNG annotations

 ---

-## 📁 Project Structure
+## 📂 Project Structure

+src/
+└── main/
+└── java/
+└── practicetestAutomation/
+├── ContactPageClass.java
+├── PageClasses.java
+├── TestDataContact.java
+└── TestDataPracticeTestAutomation.java
+└── test/
+└── java/
+└── practicetestAutomation/
+├── ContactTest.java
+└── PracticeTest.java

 ---

-## 🧪 How to Run

-1. Open project in your IDE (e.g., IntelliJ, Eclipse)
-2. Make sure ChromeDriver is properly configured in your system
-3. Run `ContactTest.java` using **TestNG**

-You can also run all tests via a test suite XML file if created.

----

-## 🛠 Technologies Used
+## 🧰 Technologies Used

 - Java 17+
 - Selenium WebDriver
 - TestNG
 - Page Object Model (POM)
 - WebDriverWait / Explicit Wait
-- Git (for version control)
+- Git (version control)

 ---

-## ❗Notes
+## 🔍 Why Page Object Model?

+Page Object Model (POM) helps keep test code clean, reusable, and easier to maintain by separating page structure and test logic.

+---

+## ❗ CAPTCHA Handling Notes

+- CAPTCHA is a challenge for automation because it is designed to prevent bots.
-- CAPTCHA interaction is automated **only if allowed** — in real production environments, CAPTCHA is often disabled in test environments or replaced by test keys.
+- In real test environments, CAPTCHA is often disabled or replaced with test keys.
-- Tests are written for demo/learning purposes.
+- This project includes handling CAPTCHA iframe and checkbox click, but full automation might require manual intervention or mocks.

+---

+## 🧪 How to Run

+1. Open the project in your IDE (e.g., IntelliJ, Eclipse)
+2. Ensure ChromeDriver is properly configured and compatible with your Chrome browser
+3. Run `ContactTest.java` using TestNG

+You can also run all tests via a TestNG XML suite file if created.

 ---